Galloway Pike Iron Bridge

 Scott County Timeline

-This timeline provides a concise overview of the key events in the history of Scott County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Scott County, Kentucky.

 - 1788 - Scott County, Kentucky is formed.